 The critical element of copper carbonate is that it is antimicrobial.
 Any natural matter that is separating and causing a smell will be killed by the copper carbonate and, at times, the copper can keep further development from occurring too.

 Being associated with art and craft field since decades as a hobbyist and life long learner has given me an opportunity to learn many new things related to art, craft, paints and pottery which i am trying to share with your guys on this website.
+I have expertise of being professional painter and potter for the last 20+ years

 I have learned mind blowing cool tips and insights which makes me a person with ability to improvise and come up with creative ideas and solutions to make stunning and impeccable art pieces of all types which are adored by people across the globe on this website and other platform.